History of the Philadelphia Eagles: 2008

 The beginning of 2008 presented a good opportunity for the Eagles.
 Donovan McNabb got a good start to the season, Brian Westbrook ran for many touchdowns, and rookie receiver DeSean Jackson became an important figure in the Eagles' passing game.
 However, the Eagles went against the 1–8 Bengals in Week 10 and McNabb played horribly, throwing consistent interceptions and leading the Eagles to a ten-point deficit at the half.
 Despite being able to score those ten points, the game went into overtime.
 A Bengals missed field goal led to Eagles ball, but McNabb's 'Hail Mary' was deflected with seconds left in overtime, and the game ended in a 13–13 tie, the first since 2002.
 McNabb then sparked controversy by admitting that he was unaware that an NFL game could end in a tie.

 Against Baltimore, things were even worse.
 At halftime, due to bad performance, McNabb was benched.
 However, the Eagles needed him, and it would show.
 His backup, Kevin Kolb, managed to get the Eagles to the Baltimore two-yard line; he then threw an interception in the end zone that was returned by Ed Reed for a record 107-yard touchdown.

-By this time, it was obvious that the Eagles needed a good quarterback for the next week's match-up against the Arizona Cardinals, who for the first time in several decades seemed poised to win their division.
+By this time, the Eagles needed a quarterback for the next week's match-up against the Arizona Cardinals, who appeared positioned to win their division for the first time in decades.
 The game was scheduled for Thanksgiving night, and the decision was eventually made to start Donovan McNabb, but if he played like he did in the last couple of weeks, he would probably be benched for the season.
-But McNabb surprised everyone and led the Eagles to what was perhaps one of the greatest games in franchise history, a 48–21 blowout in which McNabb threw for four touchdowns.
+But McNabb instead led the Eagles to a 48–21 victory, throwing for four touchdowns.
 The Eagles went on a three-game win streak following up the Cardinals victory with wins over the Giants and Browns.
-The Eagles then lost to a mediocre at best Redskins team, 10–3 and putting their post season prospects in serious doubt.
+The Eagles then lost to a 10-3 Redskins team, putting their post season prospects in doubt.